Python Turtle - Lesson 5¶

 34draw_poly(size, num_sides)

-Let’s test this code to see if it works.
+Let’s test the code and check if it works.

-Predict what you think will happen when you run the code in the following scenarios:
+Predict what you think will happen when you run the code in these situations:

 valid